rohanpmoore/portfolio/README.md

 ## Setup/Installation Instructions

-* _Clone this project from its [Github repository](https://github.com/rohanpmoore/portfolio).
-You can also pull the [image-only branch](https://github.com/rohanpmoore/portfolio/tree/image-only) for the portfolio without background colors._
+* _Clone this project from its [Github repository](https://github.com/rohanpmoore/portfolio)._
 * _Run index.html, which will bring you to the portfolio home page._

 _Alternatively, you can visit the GH-Pages version of the website [here](https://rohanpmoore.github.io/portfolio/)._

+_A version without the background color is available through the image only branch._

 ## Known Bugs